Yelfive/md-notes/PHP/Doctrine/ORM/cascade.md

 ```

-Cascade in DBS means to do something
+Cascade in DBS means to do something along with some action.

+Such as to "UPDATE/DELETE a table.field when another table.filed is updated/deleted"

 ## SQL:2011 Spec